jpw2065/penetration_testing/lab.md

 3. Create the user that DVWA will use to log in.
 Also, grant all privileges for the user for the dvwa database.
 Exit MySQL afterwords.
 ```
 CREATE USER dvwa@'127.0.0.1' IDENTIFIED BY p@ssw0rd;
-GRANT ALL PRIVLIGES ON dvwa.* TO 'dvwa'@'localhost' IDENTIFIED BY 'p@ssw0rd';
+GRANT ALL PRIVILEGES ON dvwa.* TO dvwa@localhost IDENTIFIED BY 'p@ssw0rd';
 exit
 ```